Metrological/rdk-emulator/README.md

 Import the resulting RDK-emulator.ova into VirtualBox.

-When the import has finished select the RDK-emulator and press start-button in order to boot the emulator.
+In VirtualBox select the RDK-emulator and start it.
 Wait until the opening-page is visible (you will see the title `Comcast Set-Top-Box-Developer-Edition` at the top of the page).

 With the LEFT- or the RIGHT-key, of your host-keyboard, you can navigate, respectively: to the left or to the right.

 Navigate to the purple button, called "DeviceInfo", and select this button by pushing the ENTER-key.
 You will end-up with a completely white page with only the ip-address of the RDK-emulator displayed on it.
 Write down this ip-address somewhere (you will need it later).

 By pushing the BACKSPACE-key you will leave the `DeviceInfo`-tabpage and end-up again on the opening webpage.